julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, October 24, 2024.
+Friday, October 25, 2024.
 Quote of the day:

-> "Great acts are made up of small deeds." - Lao Tzu
+> "Happiness is secured through virtue; it is a good attained by man's own will." - Thomas Aquinas